bhagath18/machine-learning-assignment/README.md

 This repository contains the full implementation, analysis, and tutorial corresponding to the report titled “How Dropout Rate Influences Representation Learning in Deep Neural Networks.”
 The project investigates how different dropout rates affect optimisation behaviour, generalisation performance, and the internal representations learned by a multilayer perceptron trained on the MNIST dataset.

 ## Repository Structure
-24082046_ML_Project/
-├── README.md                         # Project overview, setup instructions, and usage guide │
+README.md – Project overview and instructions
-├── 24082046_ML_BD.ipynb              # Jupyter notebook with full code used for all experiments │
+24082046_ML_BD.ipynb – Jupyter notebook with full code 24082046_ML – Final tutorial/report (PDF)
-├── 24082046_ML.pdf                   # Final tutorial/report submitted for assessment
-│
-├── figures/                          # Plots and visual outputs generated during experiments │   ├── loss_curves.png               # Training loss vs. epochs
+figures/ – Folder containing plots generated during experiments
-│   ├── accuracy_curves.png           # Validation accuracy vs. epochs
-│   ├── sparsity_plot.png             # Parameter sparsity across pruning levels
-│   ├── cm_p0.png                     # Confusion matrix – no pruning (p = 0)
-│   ├── cm_p03.png                    # Confusion matrix – moderate pruning (p = 0.3)
-│   ├── cm_p07.png                    # Confusion matrix – heavy pruning (p = 0.7)
-│
-├── license.txt                       # License and usage permissions
+• loss_curves.png
+• accuracy_curves.png
+• sparsity_plot.png
+• cm_p0.png
+• cm_p03.png
+• cm_p07.png
+license.txt – Usage license
 ## Project Overview

 Dropout is widely used to reduce overfitting in deep neural networks.
 This project evaluates its effect by testing five dropout rates: 0.0, 0.1, 0.3, 0.5, and 0.7.